-This exquisite organic black tea hails from the Jing Mai Mangjing region of China's southwestern Yunnan province, made from the 1300-year-old organic tea trees found there - some of the oldest living tea trees in the world.
+This exquisite organic black tea hails from the Jing Mai Mangjing region of China's southwestern Yunnan province, made in part from the 1300-year-old organic tea trees found there - some of the oldest living tea trees in the world.
 The people of Jing Mai Mangjing's high mountain tea villages climb their ancient tea trees to harvest the new growth leaves and buds used to create this organic and Fair Trade Certified tea.
 This organic tea from China is quite tippy, rich with golden buds and large, delicately twisted leaves.
 The full-bodied infusion is deep red with a molasses-like sweetness, a subtle milkiness and light coppery finish.

 Ingredients: organic Chinese black tea